 (2) Regulation Down Service (Reg-Down) is a service that provides capacity that can respond to signals from ERCOT within five seconds to respond to changes from scheduled system frequency.
 The amount of Reg-Down capacity is the amount of capacity available from a Resource that may be called on to change output as necessary to maintain proper system frequency.
-A Generation Resource providing Reg-Down must be able to decrease energy output when deployed and increase energy output when recalled.
-A Load Resource providing Reg-Down must be able to increase Load when deployed and decrease Load when recalled.
+A Generation Resource or ESR in discharge mode providing Reg-Down must be able to decrease energy output when deployed and increase energy output when recalled.
+A Load Resource or ESR in charge mode providing Reg-Down must be able to increase Load when deployed and decrease Load when recalled.
 Fast Responding Regulation Down Service (FRRS-Down) is a subset of Reg-Down Service in which a participating Resource provides Reg-Down capacity to ERCOT within 60 cycles of either its receipt of an ERCOT Dispatch Instruction or the detection of a trigger frequency independent of an ERCOT Dispatch Instruction.
 ERCOT dispatches Reg-Down by an LFC signal.
 The LFC signal for FRRS-Down is separate from the LFC signal for other Reg-Down.